How To Decorate Your Student Room (Without Losing Your Deposit!)

 Wave goodbye to bare walls and blu tac – hanging strips allow you to decorate walls without incurring the wrath of your landlord.
 The strips are discreet and will hold photo frames, canvases, and notice boards in place to create a homely and sophisticated look.
 With these innovative strips, it’s now possible to rejuvenate a sterile, lifeless wall with stylish art and graphics.
 Hanging pictures was once a sure-fire way to throw away your deposit.
 Now, you can decorate student room walls without leaving a mark.

 As an alternative, Washi Tape can also be used to hang up posters and pictures without risking your deposit.
 More visible than hanging strips, the glitzy tape can be used in many innovative ways to create colourful student room wall designs.
 Whichever option is more your speed, your deposit is safe and sound when you use a damage-free wall hanging solution for your decorations.

 3. Lively Patterned Bedding

 Did you know that beds can be used to decorate a student bedroom?
 Well, now you do.
 Bedding comes in all manner of cheerful designs with patterns to suit all tastes.
-Your bed eats up a fair amount of floor space, particularly in studio apartments.
+Your bed eats up a fair amount of floor space, particularly in luxury studio apartments.
 Topping it off with the right bedding can form a vibrant centrepiece which brightens up the room.
 Good quality bedding needn’t cost a fortune, either, making it an ideal money-saving decoration idea for students.
 Pretty throws also add an extra layer, particularly when their colours contrast that of the bedding.
 For a clean yet energetic look, clash neutral bedding with a throw which bursts with colour.